Taiwanese cuisine: United States

 Taiwanese immigrant restaurateurs were largely responsible for the shift of American Chinese food from Cantonese-focused cuisine to diverse cuisine featuring dishes from many regions in China.
 The immigration of Taiwanese chefs to the United States began in the 1950s.
 At the time, cooks in Taiwan were trained in traditional Chinese regional cooking as this fit the chosen identity of the KMT.
 Taiwanese restaurateurs changed the food landscape of many American cities, including New York City, and pioneered innovations such as picture menus and food delivery.
-Many of the immigrants to the United States during this period had been born in mainland China and fled to Taiwan with the retreating KMT, particularly former residents of the Dachen Islands who had been evacuated in 1955.
+Many of the immigrants to the United States during this period had been born in China and fled to Taiwan with the retreating KMT, particularly former residents of the Dachen Islands who had been evacuated in 1955.

 Traditionally, Taiwanese food has been hard to differentiate from Chinese and Japanese food abroad, since many Taiwanese chefs cooked simplified or westernized versions of traditional Taiwanese, Japanese, or Chinese dishes.
 In 2018, there was a rapid growth in the number of authentic Taiwanese restaurants in New York City and across the country, which coincided with an increased interest in regional Chinese food and in Taiwan itself.
 Some object to the politically fraught inclusion of Taiwanese cuisine under the banner of regional Chinese food and point out that it is inaccurate.

 Taiwanese American cuisine is emerging as a full cuisine in its own right.
 Myers + Chang in Boston was one of the first restaurants to explicitly describe their food as such.
 In 2018, James Beard Award-winning chef Stephanie Izard opened a Taiwanese snack/dessert shop in Chicago.
 Taiwanese cuisine has a significant presence in the San Francisco Bay Area.
+Most Taiwanese restaurants in the Bay Area are located in the suburbs.
+Increasing interest in authentic Taiwanese food is coming from ex-pats and second generation Taiwanese Americans.

+A Taiwanese American cookbook, First Generation, was published by Frankie Gaw in 2022.
+In 2023, Cathy Erway published Win Son Presents: A Taiwanese American Cookbook.

+Kato by Chef Jon Yao is a Michelin-starred restaurant serving Taiwanese food in Los Angeles.